Does

 values is he that Dr. Branden is evidently incapable of seeing

 the difference.
-Additionally, Dr. Branden is stating some of his
+Additionally, Dr. Branden is stating some

 values.
 Among these values are: Respect for human rights is good;

 violation of human rights (like Naziism) is bad.
-And he is
+And he

-saying: Violating these values is "irrationality" or mental
+saying: Violating these values is "irrationality" or

 illness.
-Although their practitioners won't admit it and often
+Although their practitioners won't admit it and

-are not even aware of it, psychiatry and "clinical" psychology in
+are not even aware of it, psychiatry and "clinical"

 their very essence are about values - values concealed under a